screamingskull/lightfoot/README.md

 # lightfoot
-Simple text-based hacker mystery game
+Simple text-based hacker mystery game.

+Requires Python 3.8+.

+Execute the 'interact.py' to run the game.
+Requires all supporting files to be in the same directory where run from.